jecombe/NFTGuessr/README.md

 ### Smart contract NFTGuessr

-The smart contract has a fixed tax ZAMA (1 token by default) and a radius (5 km² by default).
+The smart contract has a fixed tax ZAMA (2 token by default) + winning fees.
+And a radius (5 km² by default) for location of nft.
 The contract owner can change this values and withdraw fees.
 When an NFT is held by a user, it is not possible for another user to find the NFT.
 If a user puts their NFT back into play, **they will not be able to win it**.
 If a user is the creator of an NFT, they can **NEVER** win that NFT.

 ### Token management